-In November 2019, inflation, core inflation and core inflation excluding indirect tax effects had stood at 3.4 percent, 4.0 percent and 3.6 percent, respectively.
-The increase in inflation had mainly reflected the base effect in fuel prices and a rise in food prices.
+In December 2019, inflation, core inflation and core inflation excluding indirect tax effects had stood at 4.0 percent, 3.9 percent and 3.5 percent, respectively.
+Annual inflation had been 3.4 percent in 2019.
+The end-of-year increase in inflation had mainly reflected the base effect of fuel prices.
+Core inflation excluding indirect tax effects had decreased slightly relative to the previous months.
+In December 2019, inflation had been in line with the MNB's expectations.

-A dichotomy still remained between the factors determining likely developments in inflation.
+A dichotomy remained between the factors determining likely developments in inflation.
 Buoyant domestic demand was boosting, while persistently muted external activity was restraining the pace of inflation.
 In the past quarter, fears of recession had subsided in the euro area.
 As a result, risks to the outlook for domestic inflation had become balanced again.

-The consumer price index was expected to rise further temporarily until January 2020, mainly reflecting the base effect of fuel prices and the increase in food prices.
-Following a gradual decline, inflation was likely to stabilise at the 3 percent inflation target in the second half of the forecast horizon.
+The consumer price index was expected to rise further temporarily, mainly reflecting the increase in fuel and food prices, and then to return to the tolerance band by the end of the first quarter of 2020, before stabilising at the 3 percent inflation target in the second half of the forecast horizon.
 Inflation expectations remained anchored.
-In the coming months, core inflation excluding indirect tax effects was expected to remain around its current level and was likely to decrease from the first quarter of 2020.
+In the first quarter of 2020, core inflation excluding indirect tax effects was expected to remain around its current level, and then to decrease gradually.

 In the third quarter of 2019, broad-based economic growth had continued.
 Hungary's GDP had grown by 5.0 percent.
+Industrial production, construction and the volume of retail sales had expanded dynamically during the autumn months.
 Labour demand had remained strong and the unemployment rate had been close to its historically low level.
-With dynamic export growth, the trade surplus in the third quarter had significantly exceeded its value a year earlier.
+With dynamic export growth, the trade surplus in the fourth quarter had exceeded significantly its value a year earlier.